idibidiart/react-native-responsive-grid/README.md

 ### Pending Proposals

-All isues that are not bugs are appropriately labeled and closed.
+All issues that are not bugs are appropriately labeled and closed.

 For now we have three kinds of non-bug issues that are open: